 Even though the thyroid disorders are thought to be more common in the middle age, more and more cases are being diagnosed in the age groups below 30 years.

-Therapy in all the age groups is important but effective treatment in childhood is extremely important because the disorders have long-term complications such as short stature, mental retardation, delay in puberty.
+Therapy in all the age groups is an important but effective treatment in childhood is extremely important because the disorders have long-term complications such as short stature, mental retardation, delay in puberty.
 Newborn screening is an important tool which helps us in identifying the cases early in life, it is mandatory in most of the developed countries.

 It is a growing problem, though not in the epidemic proportions unlike diabetes in our country, improved awareness will help in better management.